hmerritt/smartlister/README.md

 Lists the contents of any web directory.
  - Resizes for mobile
  - File upload & folder creation
- - Drag and drop support
+ - Drag and drop file upload support
+ - Drag and drop to move files and folders
  - Rename files and folders
  - Displays directory size
  - Uses image as file icon